February 21, 2019

-When we got there to order our food, she mentioned we had been there before.
+When we arrived to order our food, she mentioned we’d been here.
 I was sure at that point we both were on different pages in our relationship.
-The female type others typically know what they are saying better than us males, but this one smacked of ignorance.
-Where was my mind the last we ate there?
+Female type others know what they’re saying better than us males, but this one smacked of ignorance.

-The idea is that the others, who travel out to the unknown and back, do not comprehend time.
-They have pockets of memory that are intended to stay blissful.
-Meaning they are here, but not entirely.
-Breathing in ALL the environments to later transmit the information back to the people on earth.
-As an Ambassador, Jessica understood that her lack of time comprehension would show in her relationships sooner or later.
+The others, who travel out to the unknown and back, don’t comprehend time.
+They have pockets of memory intended to stay bliss.
+Meaning, they’re here, but not quite.
+Breathing in the outer environments to later transmit information back to our people on earth, as an Ambassador, Jessica understood that her lack of time comprehension would show sooner or later.

 “When did we eat here last?”
-I asked her.
+I ask.

-“I will eat salad” She tells the young boy taking our order.
-The boy then registers her order on the screen and looks up to me for my order.
+The drudge registers her order onto the screen and looks up to me for mines, “the usual.”

-“…the usual” I told him.
-But I wasn’t sure where that response came from.
-My instinct was just that, to order the usual.
-Maybe I had been there before but refused to agree with her in the moment.
-Jessica was a tough Ambassador, her confident walk and candor to people is what got her up there.
-Her teammates appointed her head captain of the softball team at Mathara College – meaning not only was she a natural born leader, but she was also looked up to in sports.
+Unsure where that response came from, my instinct was just that.
+Maybe I’d been here but refusing to agree with her.
+Having to prove my weight, she’s a tough Ambassador.
+Her confident walk and candor talk is why we’re here.
+Teammates appointed her head captain of the softball team at Mathara College.
+Not only was she a natural born leader, but a herding beast.

-Women of the intergalactic Ambassadors were magnificent, although intimidating.
-And how I ended up on a train with her back to the others’ land was magnificent in the context of time.
+Women of the intergalactic Ambassadors are magnificent, intimidating, and how I ended up on a train with her back to the others’ land is extraordinary.

-I met Jessica Bush at the Freshman’s Athletic meet and greet banquet.
-It was two months prior to students moving into campus dormitories.
-She was a Blotsburg native, meaning she was different according to the bourgeoisie.
-Wearing her confidence as well as her uptown crim de la crim style of clothing.
-Girls never talked about her behind her back because they knew she was a bitch too.
-They never judged her either, and for the men she dated, she is the one that got away.
-A well understood bi-racial girl.
-She was born into the best of both worlds.
-When I first met her, I saw a bitch, because of how we met.
-She showed her candor to me in a way I couldn’t respond, then fell for me any way.
-The honeymoon stage of our relationship lasted as long as the train ride back to Saint Laurenco Circle…
+I met Jessica Bush at the Freshman’s Athletic meet and greet banquet two months prior to students moving into campus dormitories.
+The Blotsburg native wore her confidence as well as her uptown crim de la crim khaki suit.
+Girls never talked shit behind her back, nor judge her because they knew she was a bitch, too.
+For the men she dated, she’s the one that ran away.
+As a well understood tri-racial girl, she’s born into the best of our worlds.